Dyxrandrian/Dyxrandrian/README.md

-- 👋 Hi, I’m @Dyxrandrian
+- 👋 Hi, I’m Dylan Randrianarivony
 - 👀 I’m interested in everything about new tech
 - 🌱 I’m currently learning web-dev and algorythm
 - 😄 Pronouns: Dyx